If you're a student with disability, you may be eligible for ongoing support with your studies.

 The University may make educational adjustments to your studies to help offset any disadvantage you might face without them.

-Study adjustments (sometimes referred to as education or equitable adjustments) are changes to how subjects are taught and assessed.
+Educational adjustments (sometimes referred to as equitable adjustments) are changes to how subjects are taught and assessed.

 Adjustments are made on a case-by-case basis, and may include: